Hanlin-Wu/hanlin-wu.github.io/_pages/about.md

 **My Research Journal**

 **25 June 2024.** I've got a paper accepted!
-Wu, H., Duan, X., & Cai, Z. G. (accepted).
-Speaker demographics modulate listeners' neural correlates of spoken word processing. *Journal of Cognitive Neuroscience*.
+Wu, H., Duan, X., & Cai, Z. G. (2024).
+Speaker demographics modulate listeners' neural correlates of spoken word processing. *Journal of Cognitive Neuroscience*. https://doi.org/10.1162/jocn_a_02225.
 Today is exactly one year from the first time I presented this work at Cogsci 2023 Hong Kong Meetup.

 **25 May 2024.** I attend [The 7th International Conference of Psycholinguistics in China (CAP2024)](https://www.cap2024.cn/) in Dalian, China, and give an oral presentation *Implausible Speech Comprehension*.